lfromanini/smartcd/README.md

 ![cd --](https://github.com/lfromanini/smartcd/blob/main/screenshots/cd--.png?raw=true)

-If `cd` is called with partial (case insensitive) folder name, **smartcd** will try the best options in filesystem (maximum of three depth) and in the database file.
-If more than one option is available, it will present a selection menu, enriched with a side panel using `exa` or `tree`.
-If only one best match is found, it will navigate straight to it.
+If `cd` is called with partial (case insensitive) folder name, **smartcd** will try the best options in filesystem and in the database file.
 For faster search on filesystem, `fd` will be used, fallbacking to [find](https://linux.die.net/man/1/find) if `fd` is not installed.

 Besides of helping navigating paths, `smartcd` comes bundled with an additional feature.
 If exists a file called `.on_entry.smartcd.sh` or `.on_leave.smartcd.sh`, if will execute it contents at entering or leaving the given folder.
 For example in a python project folder, create the files as below: